Centers and Institutes

 The obligation to create and maintain all enterprise-wide brand visuals rests with Integrated Marketing Communications.
 No other person or department acting as an official representative of the University is allowed to create or develop a unique brand mark for their own purpose.
 This is especially important for any communication or marketing materials that reach an audience outside the local campus environment, since an overabundance of unique identities dilutes the strength of the brand identity of the University as an enterprise.

-These marks are set in the typeface Oswald and are all-caps.
 The primary name is set in the University blue, Pantone 281.
 Any secondary, or functional language if it is smaller in size and is set in Pantone warm gray.
 Horizontal orange rules can be placed on either side of the functional language when it fits within the width of the primary name.

 Relationship to the University/School lock-up